Generalized Few-shot Semantic Segmentation: Our Method

 \subsection{Context-Aware Prototype Learning (CAPL)}

-\paragraph{Motivation} Prototype Learning (PL) is applicable to few-shot classification and FS-Seg, but it works inferiorly for GFS-Seg.
+\paragraph{Motivation.} Prototype Learning (PL) is applicable to few-shot classification and FS-Seg, but it works inferiorly for GFS-Seg.
 In the setting of FS-Seg, target labels of query samples are only from novel classes.
 Thus there is no essential co-occurrence interaction between novel and base classes that can be utilized for further improvement.
-However, in GFS-Seg, there is no such limitation on classes contained in each test image -- contextual cue always plays an important role in semantic segmentation (\eg, PSPNet \cite{pspnet} and Deeplab \cite{deeplabv3+}), especially in the proposed setting (GFS-Seg).
+However, in GFS-Seg, there is no such limitation on the classes contained in each test image -- predictions on all possible base and novel classes are required.

+Contextual cue always plays an important role in semantic segmentation (\eg, PSPNet \cite{pspnet} and Deeplab \cite{deeplabv3+}), especially in the proposed setting (GFS-Seg).
 For example, \textit{Dog} and \textit{People} are base classes.
 The learned base prototypes only capture the contextual relation between \textit{Dog} and \textit{People} during training.
 If \textit{Sofa} is a novel class and some instances of \textit{Sofa} in support samples appear with \textit{Dog} (\eg, a dog is lying on the sofa), merely mask-pooling in each support sample of \textit{Sofa} to form the novel prototype may result in the base prototype of \textit{Dog} losing the contextual co-occurrence information with \textit{Sofa} and hence yield inferior results.
 Thus, for GFS-Seg, reasonable utilization of contextual information is the key to better performance, and our proposed method enables the model to meta-learn the behavior that the contextual information can be enriched by a simple adaptive fusion strategy without significantly altering the model structure.
+The contextual cues can be mined from both support and query samples.
+Therefore, we propose the Context-Aware Prototype Learning (CAPL) to tackle GFS-Seg by effectively enriching the classifier with contextual information.
+To facilitate understanding, the pipeline illustration of CAPL is shown in Figure \ref{fig:capl_example}.